 But not until last year, the 300 XC TPI made its market in the US territory.
 And after only a year, the Austrian bike makers are again in pursuit to win the enduro bike lovers of the world with its latest 2021 KTM 300 XC TPI.

-Therefore, today, we will take it on and give you an insight into it with this KTM 300 XC TPI First Ride Review.
+Therefore, today, I will take it on and give you an insight into it with this KTM 300 XC TPI First Ride Review.
 So, don’t take your eyes off it.

 KTM 300 XC TPI Sizing Chart:

 - Stroke: 72 mm

 - Weight: 101.3kg (without fuel)